Refrigerator Magnet Crafts - Clothespin Magnet Instructions

 If you like, you can add several more coats of white glue to the surface of your paper to provide a light varnish layer.
 Allow to dry completely before adding extra coats of glue.

-Attach an adhesive magnetic strip to the back of the clothespin.
+Attach an adhesive magnetic strip (cut to size) to the back of the clothespin.

-UPDATE: If you're using neodymium magnets, make sure you use a strong glue to attach them to the pegs.
+If you're using circular magnets, make sure you use a strong glue to attach them to the pegs.
+This is REALLY IMPORTANT as you don't want them to get loose and be ingested by a pet or small child if they fall onto the ground.
 I recommend a using 5 minute epoxy, which you can get at craft or hardware stores and comes in an easy-dispense double-syringe packet.
 Here's what the magnets look like glued on the back of the peg:

 And here is the finished set of homemade vintage style refrigerator magnets.
 I've mounted them on a simple piece of card, distressing the edges with brown ink and using a strip of matching paper.
 Took just a few moments to make, and looks so pretty!